ClosedNon-Profit2025-26

 Department of Families, Fairness and Housing · Australia

-Future Ready 2025-26 provides two-year funding for Victorian government secondary schools and eligible not-for-profit, Aboriginal and social enterprise organisations working with schools.
-It supports activities that help secondary students achieve goals through education, training, volunteering, employment, leadership and personal development.
+Future Ready 2025-26 provides two-year funding for Victorian government secondary schools and eligible not-for-profit, Aboriginal and social enterprise organisations to deliver activities that support secondary school students through education, training, volunteering, employment, leadership and personal development.
+Funded activities run from Term 2 2025 to the end of Term 4 2026.

 Funding